-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The carrying amount of financial assets represent the maximum credit risk exposure.
-The Company has credit policies in place and the exposures to these credit risks are monitored on an ongoing basis.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meel its contractual obligations.
+The carrying amount of financial assets represent the maximum credit cisk exposure.
+The Company has credit policies in place and the exposures to these credit risks are monitored on an engoing basis

-The Company's policy is to place cash and cash equivalents and other bank balances with banks and financial institution counterparties with good credit rating
+The Company's policy is to place cash and cosh equivalents and other bank balances with banks and financial institution counterparties with good credit rating.

-The Company has given security deposits to various statutory authorities and to vendors for securing services from them and rental deposits for employee accommodations.
-The Company does not expect any default from these parties and accordingly the risk of default is negligible or nil.
+The Company has given recarding deposits to various statutory authorities and to vendors for securing services from them and rental deposits for employee accommodations.
+The Company does not expect any default from these parties and according the risk of default is negligible or nil

-In respect of credit exposures from trade receivables, the Company has policies in place to ensure that sales on credit without collateral are made principally to travel agents and corporate companies with an appropriate credit history.
+In respect of credit exposures from trade receivables, the Company has policies in place to cream that sales on credit without collateral are made principally to travel agents and corporate companies with an appropriate credit history.
 The Company has established a credit policy under which each new customer is analysed individually for creditworthiness before entering into contract.
-Sales to other customers are made in cash or by credit cards.
+Sales to other customers are made in each or by credit cards.

-There are no significant concentrations of credit risk within the Company
+e are no significant concentrations of credit risk within the Company.

-The Company establishes an allowance for impairment that represents its expected credit losses in respect of trade receivables.
-The management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables.
-In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, industry and existence of previous financial difficulties, if any.
+The Company establishes an allowance for impairment that represents its expected credit loss for trade receivables.
+In management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables.
+In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, industry and existence of previous financial difficulties, if any,